DataDog/documentation/content/en/network_monitoring/network_path/setup.md

 ## Overview

 Setting up Network Path involves configuring your Linux environment to monitor and trace the network routes between your services and endpoints.
 This helps identify bottlenecks, latency issues, and potential points of failure in your network infrastructure.
-Network Path allows you to configure either static or dynamic paths depending on your needs.
-Dynamic paths are automatically generated when enabled, while static paths let you specify the individual endpoint to test.
+Network Path allows you to configure either individual paths, or automatically discover network traffic paths depending on your needs.

 ## Prerequisites